subframe7536/kysely-sqlite-tools/packages/dialect-wasm/README.md

 #### `WaSqliteDialect`: polyfill

-you can choose not only `OPFS` but also `IndexedDB` as backend storage for better compatibility,

-- only work in secure environment, like localhost or https
+deprecated, you can choose to use [worker dialect](../dialect-wasqlite-worker/)

 #### `NodeWasmDialect`: no compile